-Bastrop County considers the safety and health of its employees to be of utmost importance.
+Policy Statement: Bastrop County considers the safety and health of its employees to be of utmost importance.
 This policy reflects the County's compliance with the Department of Transportation's (DOT) Employee Alcohol and Controlled Substance Testing Requirements under the rules of the Omnibus Transportation Employee Testing Act of 1991.
 These requirements are found in 49 CFR parts 40 and 382.
-4.2 is an adjunct policy to Policy 4.1, and applies specifically to those County employees who are required to maintain a Commercial Driver's License as a condition of their employment.
+5.2 is an adjunct policy to Policy 5.1 and applies specifically to those County employees who are required to maintain a Commercial Driver's License as a condition of their employment.

-DEFINITIONS (additional to those listed in Policy 4.1)

-transport passengers or property if the vehicle:

-- has a gross combination weight rating of 26,001 or more pounds (including a towed unit with a gross vehicle weight rating of more than 10,000 pounds); or - has a gross vehicle weight rating of 26,001 or more pounds; or - is designed to transport 16 or more passengers, including the driver; or - is of any size and is used in the transportation of a placard amount of hazardous materials.

-"Driver" is any person who operates a commercial motor vehicle (CMV), including full-time, regularly employed drivers; casual, intermittent, or occasional drivers; and leased drivers or independent owner-operator contractors; and for the purposes of this policy, any employee who is required to acquire, possess, and/or maintain a Commercial Driver's License (CDL).

-"Safety-sensitive Function" means all time, from the time a driver begins to work or is required to be in readiness for work, until the time he/she is relieved from work and all responsibilities for performing work.

-A CDL employee is performing a safety-sensitive function at the following times:
+- a.
+Commercial Motor Vehicle (CMV) A motor vehicle or combination of motor vehicles used to transport passengers or property if the vehicle: - has a gross combination weight rating of 26,001 or more pounds (including a towed unit with a gross vehicle weight rating of more than 10,000 pounds); or - has a gross vehicle weight rating of 26,001 or more pounds; or - is designed to transport 16 or more passengers, including the driver; or - is of any size and is used in the transportation of a placard amount of hazardous materials. - b.
+Driver is any person who operates a commercial motor vehicle (CMV), including full-time, regularly employed drivers; casual, intermittent, or occasional drivers; and leased drivers or independent owner-operator contractors; and for the purposes of this policy, any employee who is required to acquire, possess, and/or maintain a Commercial Driver's License (CDL). - c.
+Safety-sensitive Function means all time, from the time a driver begins to work or is required to be in readiness for work, until the time he/she is relieved from work and all responsibilities for performing work. - A CDL employee is performing a safety-sensitive function at the following times: - All time on county property, public property, or other property waiting to be dispatched to drive, - All time inspecting, servicing or conditioning any CMV at any time, - All CMV driving time, - All time other than driving time in or upon any CMV,

-- All time on county property, public property, or other property waiting to be dispatched to drive, - All time inspecting, servicing or conditioning any CMV at any time, - All CMV driving time, - All time other than driving time in or upon any CMV, - All time loading or unloading a vehicle, supervising or assisting in the loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving receipts for shipments loaded or unloaded, - All time spent performing driver requirements relating to accidents, and - All time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle.
+- All time loading or unloading a vehicle, supervising or assisting in the loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving receipts for shipments loaded or unloaded, - All time spent performing driver requirements relating to accidents, and - All time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle. - 3.
+Policy: This policy applies to all employees of Bastrop County regardless of rank or position, who are required to acquire, possess, and/or maintain a Commercial Driver's License (CDL) as a condition of employment.